Version française | Frames | RSS | Home

 • Decode the raw data.
 This typically involves removing the horizontal and vertical blanking intervals, and reconstructing RGB pixels from a Bayer image.

 The memory controller and DMAC are documented in [PXA255_DEVEL].
-[PXARC] contains a driver which implements all this.

 5. Operation